Keyboard shortcuts

 Notes:

-• bevy/file_watcher is what powers hot-reload of assets/scene.jsn in the standalone runner.
+• bevy/file_watcher powers hot-reload of assets/scene.jsn in the standalone runner.

 • jackdaw is optional and gated behind editor.
 Without that feature your standalone game has no editor deps.